 - Higher social acceptance due to least land loss (2%).

 The aim is to use this system to find the perfect production conditions and methods (electricity + agriculture) – adapted to the site-specific a/biotic factors.
+To achieve this goal, 8 research zones (RZ) will be established:

 - 3 research zones with three different row spacings